carpentries/carpentries.org/content/community/_index.md

 - [Executive Council](/about-us/governance/) - community members that constitute the - governance and policy arm of The Carpentries
 - [Instructors](/community/instructors) - those who teach and sometimes organise workshops
 - [Lesson maintainers](/community/maintainers) - those who support existing lessons
-- [Regional Coordinators]() - those who coordinate workshops regionally
+- [Regional Coordinators](#) - those who coordinate workshops regionally.
+Are we going to keep this page?
 - [Trainers](/community/trainers) - those who prepare our new Instructors